Tuplajuusto/Kansallispuistot/PROGRESS.md

 ## 💡 Ideas mentioned but not yet decided on

+- [ ] **All-visits summary/journal view** — a chronological list of every
+      logged visit across all parks, not just per-park.
+This is arguably the actual point of the multiple-visits work already built, not a separate feature — several outside reviews independently called out a real trip journal as the single biggest thing missing, and this is what turns the underlying data into something worth looking back on.
+      **Placement**: leaning against a new tab (too much weight for what it is) — more natural reached from Home, e.g. the existing "Latest visit" card gets a "See all visits →" link, mirroring how achievements already work (preview strip → full view one tap away).
+      **Per-row content**: date first (it's the organizing principle), park name, a small photo thumbnail when one exists, first line of the note as a preview if there's room.
+Distance as a smaller secondary detail.
+      **Natural pairing**: this is exactly where the existing "quick add trip" idea (see below) would slot in — a "+" at the top of this list, rather than only reachable by finding a specific park's page first.
+      **Open question before building, not yet settled**: chronological across *all* parks (a true "my whole trekking history") vs. a per-park visit list shown as a list instead of a swipe — genuinely different scope and different value, worth deciding deliberately rather than defaulting to one.

 - [ ] **"Quick add trip" button on Home** — a shortcut for logging a visit without navigating to that specific park's page first.
 Tap the button, a popup opens with a park dropdown/search selector at the